 Pursuant to sub-section (3) of section 129 of the Act the statement containing thesalient feature of the financial statement of a company's subsidiary or subsidiaries isgiven as ANNEXURE D'.

 (a) Statutory Auditor

-The Auditors Report does not contain any qualification.
+The Auditors' Report does not contain any qualification.
 Notes to Accounts and Auditorsremarks in their report are self-explanatory and do not call for any further comments.

 (b) Secretarial Auditor

 In terms of Section 204 of Companies Act 2013 and rules made there under the Companyhas appointed M/s M Sancheti & Associates a firm of Company Secretaries in Practice(C.P.
 No. 8997) to undertake the Secretarial Audit of the Company and its materialsubsidiaries.
-The Secretarial Audit Report submitted by them in the prescribed form MR-3is enclosed as ANNEXURE Band forms part of this report.
+The Secretarial Audit Report submitted by them in the prescribed form MR-3is enclosed as ANNEXURE A' and forms part of this report.
 No adverse commenthas been made in the said report by the Practicing Company Secretary for the Company aswell as its material subsidiaries.
 The report is self-explanatory and do not call for anyfurther comments.

 (c) Cost Auditor

 As per the requirement of the Central Government and pursuant to section 148 of theCompanies Act 2013 read with Companies (Cost Records and Audit) Rules 2014 as amendedfrom time to time your company hereby confirms that the provision of this section is notapplicable hence your company needs not required to appoint cost auditor for thefinancial year 2021-22.